bayesianbrad/bayesianbrad.github.io/posts/2019_the-phd-life.md

 <h4 id="worry">Worry</h4>

 <p>
 If I fail, what happens?
 Am I good enough?
 Do I have the ability to succeed?
 Can I actually solve this problem?
-Is what I am doing good enough?  </p>
+Is what I am doing good enough?<b>#SoManyDoubts</b>  </p>

 <h4 id="life">Life</h4>